micromaomao/blog/content/ct/en.md

 ## Signed Certificate Timestamps

 // &hellip;which means that as a receiver of a certificate we need to be told in which log to find it. \
-// CA can include the log name in the certificate itself before submiting it.
+// CA can include the log name in the certificate itself before submiting it. \
+// Also, in practise, the leaf hash is not just the certificate hash.

 // But this is not actually how things are done because&hellip;